sakshamsharma/acehack/posts/2016-06-12-chromeffx.md

 Firefox wins *hands down* here.
 Personally, this was not a surprise.

 Chrome was always know to be a RAM hog, but it also seems to have a huge lot more power usage as compared to Firefox as well.

+**Update** I'm back to Chrome these days.
+I noticed it works much more smoother, and hangs much less often.

 ### RAM
 Not a new thing, but yes, Firefox uses lower RAM than Chrome *consistently*.
 For description of the actions during the course of the benchmark, look at the next section.